 Interesting Things to do in Amer Fort Jaipur

 You can spend your entire day at Amer Fort depending on how you schedule your trip.
-I spent my half day here and then moved to Jaigarh Fort via tunnel.
-There some very interesting thing to do at Amer Fort Jaipur which shouldn’t be missed.
+I spent my half-day here and then moved to Jaigarh Fort via a tunnel.
+There some very interesting things to do at Amer Fort Jaipur which shouldn’t be missed.